Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: HONORABLE MENTION

-WHY WE LIKE IT: With its almost silent operation, this product is perfect for the bedroom and could be a fine air purifier for a dorm room, too.
+WHY WE LIKE IT: With its almost silent operation, this product is perfect for the bedroom and could also be a fine air purifier for a dorm room.
 It has four uses in one sleek package and can effectively trap airborne allergens.
 We love how many pollutants it removes from the environment.

 This air purifier comes in two colors so you can better suit your style.
 It provides a 4-in-1 purification system that reduces up to 99.7% of airborne pollutants using UV-C light.
 It’ll remove allergens such as mold, dust, pet dander, pollen, and more.
 Air is processed through a certified HEPA filter.
 The brand-specific air filters it comes with are not particularly budget-friendly, however.
 For budget-conscious consumers, it’s probably best to invest in off-brand options.